Unheard melodies

 Effects or impressions of sound and volume can be experienced when a poem is read in silence.
 There is also the possibility of an imagined listening.
 Lyric poems can have their own inscripted codes and cues for volume and dynamics, ways of suggesting and registering shifts between loud and soft, sound effects which we experience even when we read in silence.
 And these differences in volume are expressed or suggested in various ways, in and through rhythm, vocabulary and lineation.
 The question of what volume means in relation to a poem is worth exploring further.
 If, according to the Anthony Ashley Cooper, third Earl of Shaftesbury, certain colours were “quiet” (313), perhaps a poet could also produce effects of quiet or loudness in words, rhythms, and spatial patterns on the printed page.
 And this experience of sound puts pressure on the very idea of ‘silent reading’ itself.

 The expansion of print, according to Walter Ong’s well-known thesis, produced a shift from oral reading aloud to quiet and then silent reading.
 Print, he claimed, was one factor in the creation of privacy in modern society, and, he argues, the production of books that were “smaller and more portable than those common in manuscript culture” set the stage “psychologically for solo reading in a quiet corner, and eventually for completely silent reading” (131).
 It should be noted that silent reading in the West long precedes the invention of print, and is recorded by 400 CE, in Augustine’s famous comments on Ambrose, archbishop of Milan, in Confessions 6.3.3.
 And that Ong’s description of print as a kind of silencing medium does not account for the various kinds of sound which print can embody.
-Perhaps, as Steven Connor suggests, “the move from sounded to silent reading” was not: ‘simply a move from noise to quiet.
+Perhaps, as Steven Connor suggests, “the move from sounded to silent reading” was not, "simply a move from noise to quiet.
 Rather, perhaps, it is a move from one kind of sound to another … The increasing commonness of silent reading is to be regarded therefore, not as the simple turning down of sound, but as the creation of a more complex space of inner resounding.
-(106, 109) ’ To push this further we might ask whether these “spaces of inner resounding” might vary according to genre.
+(106, 109)" To push this further we might ask whether these “spaces of inner resounding” might vary according to genre.
 Perhaps Lyric enables and produces distinct kinds of aural and acoustic “spaces," distinct possibilities for inner resounding.
 We might ask whether Romantic lyric is quieter than other genres or sub-genres, than declamatory neoclassical lyric, say, or than epic or satire.
-Perhaps the intimate occasion of certain lyric poems itself implies a dynamic of performance, that it be read in a quieter voice than a poem in another genre.
+Perhaps the intimate occasion of certain lyric poems itself implies a dynamic of performance, that they be read in a quieter voice than a poem in another genre.
 Lyric, I want to argue, invites a particular kind of listening, and in the Romantic period this listening was inflected by historical contingencies in musical notation, book publication, and reading practices.
 The way volume was heard, and indeed the volume of poetry was recognised and interpreted, changed in the Romantic period.
 And perhaps one reason for this was that during this period a historical juncture between oral and silent reading was especially significant and pronounced.

 In Discourse Networks 1800/1900, Friedrich Kittler famously suggested that reading after 1800 was shaped, Steven Connor explains, by the “principle of what might be called oralized writing,” (128) what Connor calls a “consensual hallucination, namely the capacity for a kind of ‘earsight’ or ‘hearsight’ that allows one to mistake writing for voice, to imagine that writing is everywhere suffused with the most intimate and expressive accents of the voice” (129).
 But if print could express, silently, the accents of voice, it could also register the dynamics of voice, and descriptions of sound in the poem itself.
 Dynamics are a feature of accent, but accent is not the only way dynamics are expressed.
 A printed poem can also convey shifts between loud and soft on the page, for example, such as a gradual quietening.
 And such shifts are not only descriptive but can also be mimetic of what is described.
 They can register effects of intimacy and musical and rhetorical patterns of expression.
 The question of how a poem might register these shifts and gradations in and of sound took particular inflection and emphasis in the Romantic period not only because of shifting reading practices but also because of a growing curiosity about the developing science and technologies of sound transmission, such as the stethoscope and microphone, and, later in the nineteenth century the phonograph, telephone and telegraph, as well as a fascination with the ways in which sound was codified in music, writing and in other visual forms, such as Chladni figures, the Phonautograph and the Eidophone, all part of what Coleridge was to call the “embryo Science of Acoustics” (197).